nus-cs2103/website-base/schedule/week8/tutorial-cs2103.md

 {% from "common/macros.njk" import thumb, show_as_tab, timing_badge with context %}
-{% from "schedule/index.md" import show_week_pagetop with context%}
+{% from "schedule/index.md" import show_week_pagetop with context %}
 {{ show_week_pagetop(8, "tutorial") }}

 #### {{ thumb(1) }} Exercise: draw a class diagram and an object diagram